NorthernMechatronics/ArduinoCore-nm180100/doc/NM180100EVB_User_Guide.md

 ### Install SEGGER J-Link

-SEGGER J-Link is used to program and debug the NM180100EVB board.
+SEGGER J-Link is used to program and debug the NM180100.

 [Download J-Link Software and Documentation Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack)